factful/ner_testing/google_cloud_natural_language/readme.md

 # Google Cloud Natural Language

-Google Cloud Platform has a Name Entity Recognition API.
+Google Cloud Platform has a Named Entity Recognition (NER) API.
+Their NER API is part of their natural language offerings alongside their Optical Character Recognition

 ## Installation & Usage